 Color is, of course, somewhat important, but more in the case of ombre, variegated, or gradient yarns.
 Because Bella Cash all comes in solid colors, this consideration doesn’t apply here.
 I usually leave color out of the mix because it’s nearly impossible to find a decent match, even with solids.

 Yarn thickness is another issue.
 Bella Cash has a range of suggested needle sizes and stitch gauges, so it’s apparent that the final look of the knit fabric will be very dependent on your knitting tension and needle choice.

 As with any other project, it’s crucial to swatch to make sure you like the look of the fabric — if it’s close “enough” or really a good match.
-I recommend a 8″ x 8” or larger swatch however, as drape really is hard to render in a little 4″ x 4” block.
+I recommend an 8″ x 8” or larger swatch, however, as drape really is hard to render in a little 4″ x 4” block.

-So until designers publish some yarn-specific patterns for Bella Cash, you can look it up on Yarnsub an find a close substitute.
-You can also look up Bella Cash on Ravelry and see what patterns people have made with it, or find designs that are specific to that yarn.
+Look up Bella Cash on Ravelry and see what patterns people have made with it, or find designs that are specific to that yarn on the Universal Yarn site.
 Then you can check the gauge instructions, knit a test swatch, and you’re off to make a lovely knit out of a cashmere merino and nylon blend yarn, at a fraction of the cost of 100% cashmere.

-In the coming days I’ll be learning more about different stitch patterns, and Bella Cash.
+In the coming days, I’ll be sharing more about different stitch patterns, and Universal Yarn Bella Cash.